Skip to content

 • Model vulnerability without losing authority

-Punchy Insight: Data-driven companies are now hiring for EQ just as aggressively as IQ.
-If you can’t spot, coach, and promote emotionally intelligent leaders, your culture will break when things get tough.
+Data-driven companies are hiring for EQ just as aggressively as IQ.
+If you can't spot, coach, and promote emotionally intelligent leaders, your culture will break when things get tough.

-AI is here.
-HR can either let it take over the tactical grind, or wield it as a force multiplier:
+Ai is here.
+HR can either let it absorb the tactical grind, or wield it as a force multiplier:

 • Predictive analytics to spot retention risks before they become fires